Orientation Guide

 What is a Community Foundation?

 A community foundation is a charitable organization created by and for a community of people.
-As the lead foundation, the Quad Cities Community Foundation is governed by a Board of Directors comprised of community leaders.
+As the lead foundation, the Quad Cities Community Foundation (QCCF) is governed by a Board of Directors comprised of community leaders.
 We are administered by a full-time professional staff.

-The Community Foundation also identifies current and emerging issues, channels resources to address our communities’ needs, and helps our region prepare for the future.
+QCCF also identifies current and emerging issues, channels resources to address our communities’ needs, and helps our region prepare for the future.

-Operating expenses are paid from gifts designated by donors to cover these costs, through grants and partnerships with local and national foundations and organizations, and support charges on funds.
+Operating expenses are paid from gifts designated by donors to cover these costs, through grants and partnerships with local and national foundations and organizations, and through support charges on funds.

 What is the definition of a geographic affiliate of a community foundation?